 Data has become the lifeblood of business and data warehouses are an essential part of that.
 But knowing which data warehouse makes sense for your business can be tricky.

-Today, we continue our discussion of modern data warehouses as we compare Redshift and Snowflake, and some core considerations when integrating a data warehouse.
+Today, we continue our discussion of modern data warehouses as we compare Redshift and Snowflake, as well as outlining core considerations when choosing a data warehouse.

 To begin to differentiate the two, Amazon Redshift is a fully managed, petabyte-scale data warehouse service in the cloud.
 One of the cool points here is that you can start with just a few hundred gigabytes of data and scale to a petabyte or more as your requirements grow.

 Snowflake Computing sells a cloud-based data storage and analytics service called Snowflake Elastic Data Warehouse.
 With this solution, corporate users are able to store and analyze data using cloud-based hardware and software.
 From there, the data is stored in Amazon S3.
 Rather than relying on technologies like Hadoop, Snowflake actually leverages the public cloud ecosystem.

 As mentioned, both of these solutions are powerful and offer some unique features when it comes to managing data.
 But, there are definitely differences.
 With that, let’s dive in.

 Ecosystems and integrations

 If you’re working with an Amazon ecosystem, Redshift should be on your list.
 Redshift integrates with a variety of AWS services such as Kinesis Data Firehose, SageMaker, EMR, Glue, DynamoDB, Athena, Database Migration Service (DMS), Schema Conversion Tools (SCT), CloudWatch, etc.